sarahpenir/sarahpenir.github.io/_pages/reading.md

 - Go Tell It on the Mountain by James Baldwin
 - The White Tiger by Adiga Aravind
 - Perfection by Vincenzo Latronico (translated by Sophie Hughes)
+- Midnight's Children by Salman Rushdie
+- The Anthropologists by Aysegül Savas

 *Short Stories and Essays*